 Vibrating on each fingertip alternates the electrical polarities.
 The index and ring fingers are electrically negative, relative to the other fingers.
 This causes a balance in the electromagnetic projection of the aura.

-Chanting out loud, whispering, and silence are the three languages of consciousness.
+Chanting out loud, whispering, and silence are considered the three languages of consciousness.

 Some people may experience headaches from practicing Kirtan Kriya.
 The most common reason for this is improper circulation of prana in the solar centers.
-To avoid or correct this problem, meditate on the primal sounds in the "L" form.
-This means feel there is a constant inflow of cosmic energy into the solar center, or Tenth Gate.
-Imagine the energy of each sound moving through the Crown Chakra, and out through the Third Eye Point as it is projected to Infinity.
+To avoid or correct this problem, it can help to meditate in the “L” form.
+Imagine the energy of each sound moving down through the Crown Chakra, and out through the Third Eye Point as it is projected to Infinity.
 This energy flow follows the energy pathway called the Golden Cord, the connection between the pineal and pituitary glands.

 You may also want to try covering the head with a natural fiber cloth.